 More info about this myth

-Educators: For an additional free resource to use with your students you may like to investigate the Learn-a-long sheet for Season 2, Episode 4 of the Nice Genes! podcast when it launches.
+Educators: For an additional free resource to use with your students you may like to investigate the GMO suitcase activity which we can mail to you free of charge, or this great video activity about genomics, society and agriculture.